dracula/archive-of-our-own/README.md

 ## Install

-All instructions can be found at [draculatheme.com/ao3](https://draculatheme.com/ao3).

-Navigate to Profile -> Skins -> Create Site Skin and copy/paste the theme you want into the CSS box.
-Fill in the About box and save.
+Navigate to Profile -> Skins -> Create Site Skin and copy/paste the theme you want into the _CSS_ box.
+Fill in the _About_ box above it and save.

 ## Team